-WASTE MANAGEMENT Practices to encourage sustainable waste management practices in the supply chain Practices to minimise waste including but not limited to using surplus materials prior to re-ordering and reducing packaging waste Identify disposal and recycling facilities proposed to be utilised for management of wastes Spill incident and response Auditing including annual waste audits Reporting requirements Key performance indicators 9.6 Training and Awareness The Contractor must ensure that all site personnel must be trained in waste management and the waste hierarchy, waste streams produced from the Contractor's activities, how to minimise wastes, recognise which types of materials are recyclable, waste segregation, spill response and to be aware of their obligations to use recycling facilities provided on site including impacts of poor waste management.
+WASTE MANAGEMENT In the event the CSG Water exceeds these trigger limits the CSG Water must be considered a regulated waste and managed accordingly.
+9.5 Not used 9.6 Training and Awareness The Contractor must ensure that all site personnel are trained in: Application of the waste management hierarchy, Waste streams produced from the Contractor's activities, Waste segregation (e.g. recognise which types of materials are recyclable) Spill response Additional topics that may be considered include: How to minimise wastes, Obligations to use recycling facilities provided on site Impacts of poor waste management.
 Waste management requirements must be included in site induction and toolbox training activities.
-At all times Training programs should consider the "Queensland's Waste Reduction and Recycling Strategy 2010-2020" (Queensland Government, 2010).
-9.7 General Waste must not be burned or be allowed to be burned on the site.
-At all times 9.8 Waste material must not be left or buried on site.
+Training programs should consider the "Queensland's Waste Reduction and Recycling Strategy 2014-2024" At all times 9.7 General (Queensland Government, 2014).
+Waste must not be burned or be allowed to be burned on the site.
+This includes vegetation At all times 9.8 Waste material must not be left or buried on site.
 Waste materials must not be buried in trenches.
 At all times 9.9 Waste Handling and Storage Wastes must not be stored within 100m of any waterway, watercourse, wetland or spring.
 At all times 9.10 Where an identifiable chemical is present in waste, the SDS for that chemical must be easily accessible in the immediate vicinity of the waste storage area and at the administration office.
-At all times 9.11 Minimum requirements for waste management areas are as follow: At all times 1.
-General waste bins and containers (e.g. food scrap bins, recyclable bins, recyclable paper bins) are to be placed in easily accessible locations at all worksites.
-Sufficient waste receptacles must be provided for all waste streams on site.
-Recyclable waste should be stored separately from general waste, ensuring maximised segregation potential to minimise waste sent to landfill Liquid and solid wastes will be segregated to allow for maximised recycling, bins will be colour coded for the waste stream, where practicable.
-Solid unregulated waste bins must comply with AS4123.7 2006 Bin Colours, markings and designation requirements.
-3. Where a waste material or product does not have a specific receptacle, the receptacle used must be compatible with the waste and must then be labelled.
-4. Spare receptacles must be made available to accommodate for unforeseeable events Waste receptacles must be maintained in good condition to prevent leaks or spills.
-Defective containers must not be used for waste storage or transport 6.
-Containers used for waste storage (such as waste oil drums) must not be opened, handled, transported or stored in a manner that may rupture the container, cause it to leak or subject it to overpressure 7.
-The waste storage area must be of an adequate capacity to handle the volume of waste stored there without a
+At all times 9.11 Minimum requirements for waste management areas are as follow: Sufficient waste receptacles must be provided for all waste streams on site.
+Recyclable waste should be stored separately from general waste, ensuring maximised segregation potential to minimise waste sent to landfill Liquid and solid wastes must be segregated to allow for maximised recycling.
+The receptacle used must be compatible with the waste.
+Spare receptacles must be made available to accommodate for unforeseeable events Waste receptacles must be maintained in good condition to prevent leaks or spills.
+Defective containers must not be used for waste storage or transport Containers used for waste storage (such as waste oil drums) must not be opened, handled, transported or stored in a manner that may rupture the container, cause it to leak or subject it to overpressure The waste storage area must be of an adequate capacity to handle the volume of waste stored there without a risk to the environment At all times